-Alina Manolache is a documentary filmmaker and artist based in Bucharest, whose practice stands at the intersection between cinema, artistic research and education.
+Alina Manolache is a Romanian filmmaker.
+Her practice stands at the intersection between documentary cinema, artistic research and education.
 Featured by Filmmaker Magazine as one of the top 5 female directors of IDFA 2020, Manolache is an alumna of Visions du Réel, IDFA, CPH:DOX, Jihlava, Dokufest and other prestigious festivals around the globe.
-She has authored several acclaimed shorts and one feature length documentary, Lost Kids On the Beach, as well as commissioned webdocs for VICE and The Guardian.
-She has served on juries for CPH:DOX, Mons Film Festival, Kimolos Film Festival, among others, and she has been actively contributing as a mentor and guest lecturer at documentary workshops, film events, and in the classroom.
+She has authored several acclaimed shorts and one feature length documentary (Lost Kids On the Beach), as well as commissioned webdocs for VICE and The Guardian.
+She has served on international juries (CPH:DOX, Mons Film Festival, among others) and she has been actively contributing as a mentor and guest lecturer at documentary workshops, events, and in the academia.

-Currently, Alina Manolache lives in Romania, but her process-driven, exploratory film projects – as well as her activity as a mentor – take her to different parts of the world.
+Currently, Alina Manolache lives in Romania, but her research-based film projects – as well as her activity as a mentor – take her to different parts of the world.